keesey/jsen/README.md

 \* Note that since colons (`":"`) are reserved in JSEN identifiers, the `?:` operator's name must be written `"?\\:"`.

-\*\* The `Array` function has been modified so that a single argument yields an array with that as its single member (instead of using it to determine the lenght of the array).
+\*\* The `Array` function has been modified so that a single argument yields an array with that as its single member (instead of using it to determine the length of the array).

 Using JSEN
 ----------